Need a good substitute for orange juice? Here are 18 ingredients you can use to replace orange juice in a pinch, plus 4 delicious recipes!

 If you’ve never heard of Meyer lemons, they’re a hybrid fruit native to China.
 And it’s a mix between lemon and mandarin.

-Meyer lemons are less sour than regular lemons, so they’re a great substitute for orange juice.
+Meyer lemons are less sour than regular lemons, so they’re a great orange juice substitute.
 You can use them anywhere you would orange juice.
 And they’re especially great for smoothies.

 If you’re using more than a couple of tablespoons, you might need to add some sweetener with water to minimize the tartness.